-Biogen Idec Inc. (BIIB), the third-largest biotechnology company, said its experimental hemophilia B drug helped limit bleeding with fewer infusions in a study, prompting plans to apply for U.S. approval in the first half of 2013.
+Biogen Idec Inc. (BIIB:US), the third-largest biotechnology company, said its experimental hemophilia B drug helped limit bleeding with fewer infusions in a study, prompting plans to apply for U.S. approval in the first half of 2013.

 More than 90 percent of bleeding episodes were controlled by one injection of recombinant Factor IX Fc fusion protein, or rFIXFc, in a 123-patient trial, the Weston, Massachusetts-based company said today.
 The therapy was well-tolerated in the late- stage study, Biogen said.

 With current therapy, patients often get as many as three infusions a week, said Glenn Pierce, Biogen’s chief medical officer for hemophilia, in an interview.
 The study showed the company’s drug helped some patients when given once every two weeks.
 Biogen may be able to grab a substantial share of the $1 billion hemophilia B medicine market, said Eric Schmidt, a New York-based analyst with Cowen & Co.

 “This really is the No. 1 treatment advance that patients with hemophilia are looking for and looking forward to,” Pierce said by telephone today.
 “The idea of being able to treat oneself much less often is something that has resonated within the community.”

 Hemophilia B is an inherited bleeding disorder in which the blood can’t clot properly.
 It affects about 4,000 people in the U.S. and 25,000 worldwide, according to Biogen.
 The company’s drug would compete with Pfizer Inc. (PFE:US)’s BeneFix, which dominates the market with about $700 million in revenue, according to Mark Schoenebaum, an analyst with ISI Group in New York.